210726-java-react-serverless/demos/README.md

 # demos

-This is the primary repository that we will use to hold our training demos.
+This is the primary repository that we will use to hold our training demos!!!